By Caroline Bujold

 I like this idea mainly because people often do things out of habit, without considering if the traditions still work for them.
 The fun in traditions is about the anticipation.
 You know what’s going to happen and you look forward to it.
 So anything that fills you with dread needs to go.
 Replacing traditions with new ones could also be a great way to reclaim the Holidays.
 What ever works for you.

 I remember growing up, my cousins and I had many traditions of our own.
 We would watch ”Ciné Cadeau”, a special programming of cartoons and movies that only happened at that time of year.
 On Christmas Eve, we would go to bed all together around 8 or 9pm, dreaming of the goodies we would get later.
 Someone would wake us up close to midnight to go to “La messe de ménuit“ (midnight mass said with my grand-father’s accent) where we would all sit together and sing with the choir.
 Back at my grand-parents house, we would open gifts and then eat all the awesome food that had been prepared and play “Crocodile“ – an invented game related to the carpet in the basement (don’t ask, I can’t even remember what it was about, but we had a blast).
 We would go to bed in the wee hours of the morning until we could get up again and play with our new presents and maybe go for a walk in the snow.

 2. Speaking of traditions, if you send cards to friends and family, start early

 The best thing about receiving a card is the personal note inside.
-This takes time.
-So start early.
-Sending generic cards with just your signature is a sure way to have your card, however beautiful, go straight in the recycling bin once the Holidays are over.
+This takes time, so start early.

 If you have little ones who want to write to Santa, Canada Post will make sure their letter gets to the North Pole.
-Just remember they have until December 17th to send their letter in order to receive a reply.
+Just remember there is a deadline to send their letter in order to receive a reply.